Updated: Nov 10

 If my children are gifted, is homeschooling an appropriate school model for my children?

 Homeschooling is a fantastic schooling option for gifted students.
 Most gifted students are very curious and driven to learn by nature, and homeschooling can give them the opportunity to explore their deep interests at their own pace (or the pace you as the parent set for them).
-Maryland law states that your children must receive “regular and thorough instruction” in the eight subject areas that are taught in public schools.
+Maryland law, for example, states that your children must receive “regular and thorough instruction” in the eight subject areas that are taught in public schools.
 Homeschooling allows these creative minds to explore within and beyond these core subjects and into their passions and interests.
 Each family’s situation is unique, so parents need to decide what educational environment works best for their entire family.

 What does homeschooling my gifted children look like?